 Difference no. 4: Mulching vs. collection of grass into bin

 Mulching is a glorified feature of robotic mowers.
 Many people think that mulching equals beautiful lawn.
 That is a mistake.
 The decomposition of grass blades takes weeks, sometimes even months.
-Thus, a layer of thatch is created on the grass, which prevents the absorption of water, access of nutrients and sunlight.
+Thus, a layer of felt is created on the grass, which prevents the absorption of water, access of nutrients and sunlight.
 Imagine an isolation layer on a house.
 But you absolutely do not want to isolate your lawn.
 You want it to breathe.
-When mowing with a robotic mower that does not collect grass into a bin, but is mulching, you need to verticut and brush or rake out the thatch every two to three weeks.
+When mowing with a robotic mower that does not collect grass into a bin, but is mulching, you need to verticut and brush or rake out the felt every two to three weeks.
 This, however, puts stress on the already weakened lawn.